oddlama/gentoo-install/README.md

 2. Clone this repository
 3. Run `./configure` or create your own `gentoo.conf` following the example file.
    Particularily pay attention to the device which will be partitioned.
-   The script will ask for confirmation before doing any partitioning - but better be safe there.
+   The script will ask for confirmation before doing any partitioning - but better be safe here.
 4. Execute `./install`.
-The script will tell you if your live system is missing any required software.

 The script should be able to run without any user supervision after partitioning, but depending on the current state of the gentoo repository you might need to intervene in case a package fails to emerge.
 The critical commands will ask you what to do in case of a failure.

-### Config

-The config file `gentoo.conf` allows you to adjust some parameters of the installation.
-The most important ones will probably be the device to partition, and the stage3 tarball name to install.
-By default you will get the hardened nomultilib profile without systemd.

 ### (Optional) sshd